 - Protein source: Soy protein isolate, pea protein, and sunflower butter

-- Other nutrition notes: Each bar has about 190 calories, 28 grams carbohydrate, 9 grams fiber, 6-8 grams added sugars, 12 grams of protein
+- Other nutrition notes: Each bar has about 190 calories, 28 grams of carbohydrate, 9 grams of fiber, 6-8 grams of added sugars, 12 grams of protein

 - Protein sources: Soy, pea, and rice protein

 Where to buy: Shop at Nonuts.com or Amazon (affiliate links).

 ZEGO is committed to making foods that are nutritious, delicious, and safe for everyone.
 Take one look at their website and you’ll quickly see they are extremely transparent when it comes to what is in their products.

 The one protein bar offering is the Seed + Fruit protein bar in apple cinnamon flavor.
 These bars are made in a facility that is free from the top 9 allergens and gluten free.
 When compared to others on this list, they’re the lowest in protein at 6 grams per bar.
 However, it’s hard not to love a bar that is top 9 free, fairly low in added sugars, and has 5 grams of fiber.

 - Products available: Seed + Fruit Protein Bars: fudgy chocolate, sunflower date, and apple cinnamon.
 Other products include muesli, trail mix, fruit bars, oats, and protein powder.

 - Free from: Peanuts, tree nuts, soy, dairy, egg, wheat, fish/shellfish/mollusks, sesame, mustard, and gluten.
 The facility makes products with corn-based ingredients.